PushineLee/MemRank/README.md

 Other files will be updated later.

 ## Acknowledgement
-MemRank is built based on the [[FDS]](https://github.com/YyzHarry/imbalanced-regression) and [[RankSim]](https://github.com/BorealisAI/ ranksim-imbalanced-regression).
+MemRank is built based on the [[FDS]](https://github.com/YyzHarry/imbalanced-regression) and [[RankSim]](https://github.com/BorealisAI/ranksim-imbalanced-regression).
 We are very grateful to the authors for releasing the code as open source.
 You can get more detailed information from the above mentioned work.